emmacodec/antwaspoes/README.md

 In this project, i built a React JS application centered on cryptocurrencies.
 I used hooks such as useState, useEffect while using axios to interact with the coin Gecko API.
 Also used react-router-dom to have dynamic routes.
+Used the useParam hook to pass data as parameters, also used domPurify to prevent cross tag scripting.